 Due to our large grantmaking footprint, we’re admittedly unable to support all funding requests at this time.
 However, we will continue to stay closely connected to the emerging efforts taken by our community partners, so that our philanthropic activity can efficiently and quickly direct resources to the most vulnerable.

-We have been amazed by the resilience, creativity, and compassion of our partners.
+We were amazed by the resilience, creativity, and compassion of our partners.

 - Approximately 30% of our partners cancelled or postponed their annual fundraisers/galas, which (for many) meant the loss of the only flexible, unrestricted dollars anticipated for the year.